Space: Humanity’s Longest Journey

 July 20 @ 9:00 am - 5:00 pm

-Retired Astronaut Clayton Anderson will take the stage at 9 a.m. for a presentation about the future of space flight and will lead guests into a new exhibit entitled Space: Humanity’s Longest Journey.
+Retired Astronaut Clayton Anderson will take the stage at 9 a.m. for a presentation about the future of space flight ahead of a new exhibit opening entitled Space: Humanity’s Longest Journey.
 The new exhibit opens at 10 a.m. and includes art and artifacts themed from a time when humans curiosity with the skies led to the space race between the United States and the Soviet Union.
 The Museum will offer family space activities such as a virtual reality game to experience Apollo 11 moon landing, make and keep a planet, take a picture with an inflatable Astronaut, view space art, watch a free planetarium show and the Apollo 11 launch video.

 This exhibit is made possible by The Richard Brooke Foundation, Dr. C.C. and Mabel L. Criss Memorial Foundation, Gallup, Mutual of Omaha, and Valmont Industries, Inc.

 Sponsored in part by Cass County Tourism